 To improve the look and general appearance of your smile, porcelain crowns and bridges will work when porcelain veneers are not an option.
-Finally, in order to prevent breakage, crowns are used to reinforce teeth that have had extensive work done, such as with root canal fillings.
+Finally, in order to prevent breakage, crowns are used to reinforce teeth that have had extensive work done, such as with root canals.

 The cost of a dental crown in Alberta can be broken down into three parts:

 Professional Fee + Dental Lab Fee + Additional Material Expenses = Dental Crown Cost

 The professional fee combined with the dental lab fee and any other material expenses can therefore make the price of a dental crown range anywhere between $1000-1500 Canadian Dollars.

 The Professional fee is the dentist’s charge for a crown.
 In Ontario, licensed dentists generally follow the suggested fee guide set out every year by the Alberta Dental Guide.